-Damages may be obtained under Article 37(2) of the Franchise Act of Korea and Article 56(1) of the Monopoly Regulation and Fair Trade Act of Korea for “material omissions” within Franchise Disclosure Documents and other document presented to prospective franchisees.
+Monetary damages may be obtained under Article 37(2) of the Franchise Act of Korea and Article 56(1) of the Monopoly Regulation and Fair Trade Act of Korea for “material omissions” within Franchise Disclosure Documents and other document presented to prospective franchisees.

 The Court noted it will look to “principles of experience,” thus, allowing the possibility of a court appointed expert to opine if a reasonable franchisee would invest in the franchise if the alleged fact was not omitted from the Korean disclosure document.